LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 ALB supports Security Group.
 NLB does not support Security Group.

 Edge services like CF, Lambda@Edge, GA has inbuild DoS attack protection.
 ELB also has DoS attack protection.

+Default VPC CIDR block is fixed to 172.31.0.0/16

+You can  share a transit gateway with another account using RAM.

+NAT Instance Source Destination Check: Check if source and destination is actually the correct EC2 instance that is sending and receiving the packet.
+This check protect ur instances.
+But
+In order to specify a **NAT instance as a target in the route table, you must disable Source and Destination Check on a NAT instance.**
+If the source/destination check is not disabled, you cannot specify a NAT instance as a target in the route table.
+This applies to any other security appliance that performs inline packet inspection before forwarding to the destination.

+NAT Gateway and NAT Instance does not support IPv6 traffic.For IPv6, you would need to use an **egress-only internet gateway**.
+This is a highly available, horizontally scaled, redundant, VPC component that allows outbound communication over IPv6 and blocks unsolicited inbound IPv6 requests to your instance.